MarquisOgre/digiswap-document/products/ifo-initial-farm-offering/ifo-guide.md

 ### Create your Digiswap profile

 To take part in an IFO, you'll need a Digiswap profile.
 Having a profile protects the security of the IFO and makes it fair for everyone.
-The small cost of a profile also helps keep the total DGP supply down by burning a little DGP from each profile created.\
+The small cost of a profile also helps keep the total DIGIS supply down by burning a little DIGIS from each profile created.\
 \
 To create a profile, you can follow our How to Set Up an NFT Profile guide [here](https://docs.digiswap.finance/get-started/profile-guide).

-### Get DGP-BNB Liquidity Tokens
+### Get DIGIS-BNB Liquidity Tokens

-Once you have a profile, you will also need to provide liquidity to get some DGP-BNB LP Tokens.
+Once you have a profile, you will also need to provide liquidity to get some DIGIS-BNB LP Tokens.
 These will be used to buy the tokens being offered in the IFO.\
 \
-To provide liquidity and get some DGP-BNB LP Tokens, you can follow our How to Add/Remove Liquidity guide [here](https://docs.digiswap.finance/get-started/liquidity-guide).
+To provide liquidity and get some DIGIS-BNB LP Tokens, you can follow our How to Add/Remove Liquidity guide [here](https://docs.digiswap.finance/get-started/liquidity-guide).

 ### Check on your progress